BioMedIA/dHCP-release-notes/acquire.md

 St Thomas’ Hospital, London, UK.
 The study was approved by the UK Health Research Authority (Research Ethics Committee reference number: 14/LO/1169) and written parental consent was obtained in every case for imaging and data release.
-The images included in this release were obtained from infants born and imaged between 24-45 weeks of age.
+The images included in this release were obtained from 783 subjects born between 23-44 gestational weeks, 578 born at term-equivalent age which we defined as 37-44 weeks, and 133 preterm-born subjects scanned at term-equivalent age.
 The images have been reviewed for evidence of anomalies and abnormalities and a radiology score is provided, although users should verify that data they use are fit for their purposes.